 If you do ask questions, be sure to not ask questions that may make you come off as uninterested and unaware.

 - “Can you tell me more about what the company does?”

 - “What would I be expected to do in this job?”

-These questions can make you sound uninterested.
+These questions can make you sound uninterested or unaware.
 Questions worded in such a way can make it appear like you didn’t research the company or review the job description before applying for the job.
 It might make you appear to be the type of candidate who applies for any and every job they come across.